ONE LIBERTY PROPERTIES, INC.

 What is a “corporate opportunity”?

 You are obligated to advance our business interests when the opportunity to do so arises.
-If you are presented with, or becomes aware of, a business opportunity that is in our line of business (an “OLP Opportunity”), you must obtain our permission to pursue such opportunity before you may pursue same in your individual capacity.
+If you are presented with, or become aware of, a business opportunity that is in our line of business (an “OLP Opportunity”), you must obtain our permission to pursue such opportunity before you may pursue same in your individual capacity.

 If you are an independent director (as determined from time-to-time by our board of directors) and identify an OLP Opportunity through the use of our information or as a result your position with us, you must obtain our permission to pursue such opportunity before you may pursue same in your individual capacity.